code-with-amitk/Code-examples/Languages/Programming_Languages/c++/Characteristics_of_OOPS/Polymorphism/Static_CompileTime/README.md

 #### 1.4 Overloading <<
 - *What is Output Stream?* Stream used to provide output to Printer, Monitor etc. **cout** is object of output stream class.
 - *Usecase* Dumping Object in Cutomized manner by passing to `<<`.
 Eg: `cout<<obj`.
-- *Why overloaded operator is friend?* operator overloading function a friend of the class because it would be called without creating an object.
+- *Why overloaded operator is friend?* Because it would be called without creating object of class.
 ```c++
 ////Example-1: Printing Month Date Year in Customized manner//////
 #include <iostream>